bcosca/fatfree/readme.md

     $user->visits=0;
     $user->save();

-We still use the same save() method.
+We still use the same `save()` method.
 But how does F3 know when a record should be inserted or updated?
 At the time a data mapper object is auto-hydrated by a record retrieval, the framework keeps track of the record's primary keys (or `_id`, in the case of MongoDB and Jig) - so it knows which record should be updated or deleted - even when the values of the primary keys are changed.
 A programmatically-hydrated data mapper - the values of which were not retrieved from the database, but populated by the application - will not have any memory of previous values in its primary keys.
 The same applies to MongoDB and Jig, but using object `_id` as reference.
 So, when we instantiated the `$user` object above and populated its properties with values from our program - without at all retrieving a record from the user table, F3 knows that it should insert this record.

+A mapper object will not be empty after a `save()`.
+If you wish to add a new record to your database, you must first dehydrate the mapper:-

+    $user->reset();
+    $user->userID='cheetah';
+    $user->password=md5('unknown');
+    $user->save();

 ### Caveat for SQL Tables